Jack D Clifford

 Andrew Daddo is an author, columnist, corporate coach, radio broadcaster, TV presenter, fisherman (hopeless), golfer (woeful), chef (getting better), dad, and well, let s be honest, he has had a go at just about everything.
 For the past twenty-four years, Andrew has worked primarily as a TV presenter.
 He's also authored eighteen books, has a regular column in Australian Golf Digest and Sydney's Sun-Herald and presented the Evening program for Sydney's 702 ABC Radio and hosted summer afternoons on 2UE.

 Elizabeth Dale always dreamed of being a writer but somehow got side-tracked into studying for a physics degree, followed by health service management.
 When her children were born she finally returned to her dream, writing thousands of short stories for magazines all over the world.
 Re-discovering a love of children's books while reading to her daughters, she decided to turn her hand to writing them - and has now published over twenty books for children, including picture books and junior fiction.
-Rory's Robot is her first title for Franklin Watts.
 Writing is her full-time job, but also her favourite activity.
 She also enjoys reading, gardening, walking, and being in the country.
 Her favourite children's books include Walk Two Moons, The Selfish Giant, Cosmic, and Someone Else's Life.
 She loves watching cosy sentimental films, such as You've Got Mail, Return to Me, and While You Were Sleeping, as well as classic old films starring Cary Grant, Fred Astaire and Doris Day.
 Elizabeth is married, with three daughters, and lives in a village in West Sussex.
-Her eldest daughter, Katie, is also a children's author with Hachette.
+Her daughters, Katie and Jenny, are also children's authors with Hachette.

 Katie Dale had her first poem 'The Fate of The School Hamster' published in The Cadbury's Book of Children's Poetry, aged 8 and hasn't stopped writing since.
 On graduating, she went travelling through South-East Asia - only to discover whilst in a Vietnam internet cafe that she was a winner of the SCBWI 2008 Undiscovered Voices competition.